 - Repair or replace damaged systems or equipment.

-- Continue to update customers and suppliers about your business operations.
-Find examples of messaging for customers and suppliers.
+- Continue to update customers and suppliers about your business operations – use our suggested messages.

 - Provide positive news to customers on your website and social media.